coumbaya/feta/README.md

       can emulate Apache web server log files, track response times and extract all "intercepted" files from the HTTP traffic.

       We use this tool, in order to capture both queries and their answers.
-You may create your own captures, while
+You may create your own captures, when
       at the same time running queries with FedX or ANAPSID query engines.
 In order to capture HTTP packets, you need        to run the command:

       $ sudo justniffer -i eth0 -l "%request%request.timestamp%response%response.timestamp"